rubensolano2/LLM-LONG-MEMORY/README.md

 ## 🎯 Usage
 To initiate Vera, use the hotkey `Ctrl + Alt`.
 Speak into the microphone, and Vera will respond contextually based on past conversations and the current query.

+## 🔄 Memory Initialization
+- 🕒 Use Vera for a period of time to build up memories for context-aware interactions.
+- 🗂 Alternatively, you can connect Vera to an existing dataset to prepopulate her memory.

 ## 💻 Technologies Used
 - 🎤 OpenAI's Whisper for ASR